haroon3rd/rottenpotatoes-rails-2/README.md

-# RottenPotatoes demo app: getting started
+# RottenPotatoes demo app: getting started, HW4

 This app is associated with the free [online course](http://www.saas-class.org) and (non-free)